Register to Vote

 Third Party Advertisers

-Third Party Advertisers may register with the Town of Niagara-on-the-Lake for the 2022 Municipal Election.
-May 2, 2022 is the first day an individual, union or corporation can file notice of registration as a third party advertiser.
-Third party Advertisers have until October 21, 2022 to register.
+Third Party Advertisers may register with the Town of Niagara-on-the-Lake for the 2026 Municipal Election.
+Friday, May 1, 2026 is the first day an individual, union or corporation can file notice of registration as a third party advertiser.
+Third Party Advertisers have until Friday, Oct.
+23, 2026 to register.

 Requirements